Jesus Honor Of Mary Is NOT What Catholics Think!

 NOTE: Jesus gave many rebukes in his lifetime.
 The Pharisees, Peter, the disciples in general, etc., were frequently rebuked, but it was Mary who heard his first recorded rebuke.
 Again, Jesus said to Mary to correct her of her error, “Didn't you know I had to be in my Father's house?”

 Catholic friend, do you see any favored treatment in that response to Mary?
-Does that justify veneration or praise to her for being Jesus' mother, as is the typical practice in Catholicism?
+Does that justify veneration or praise to her for being Jesus' mother, as is the typical practice of the Catholic Church?
 While Jesus still honored his mother, according to Exodus 20:12, he always exalted God, His truth and His will first at all times, especially when Mary would stand in the way of God's will.

 Jesus Didn't Always Grant Mary's Request